youviewtv/tinydnssd/README.md

 in order to retrieve the TXT record.
 It also simplifies the API usage compared to calling `NsdManager` directly.

+Another feature is _service visibility debouncing_: sometimes [NsdManager] will signal `onServiceLost()` then shortly afterwards report the same service in `onServiceFound()`.
+With this library a tolerance to this can be configured - removed services are not notified to the client until some time elapses without the service reappearing.

 Usage
 -----